arturbaccarin/effective-go-summary/concurrency/concurrency.md

 **_A buffered channel can be used like a semaphore, for instance to limit throughput_**.
 In this example, **_incoming requests are passed to handle, which sends a value into the channel, processes the request, and then receives a value from the channel to ready the “semaphore” for the next consumer_**.
 The capacity of the channel buffer limits the number of simultaneous calls to process.

+Once MaxOutstanding handlers are executing process, any more will block trying to send into the filled channel buffer, until one of the existing handlers finishes and receives from the buffer.

 ```go
 var sem = make(chan int, MaxOutstanding)